When The Bullet Hits the Bone: A Story of Survival

 Trauma # 3: Summer of Love

-It was a relatively short-lived marriage.
+It was a short-lived marriage.
 I left him in 1967 and soon discovered I was pregnant.
 Though legally married, I was alone with no support at a time single motherhood was stigmatized.
 I knew nothing of welfare and my parents encouraged adoption so I could, “Put it all behind me and start over.”
-It was the “loving” thing to do, adoption agency staff told me, unselfish.
-What they didn’t tell me was that I’d be haunted by guilt and regret the rest of my life nor that there was no guarantee that adoption would provide a “better” life.
+It was — I was told — the “loving” thing to do, unselfish.
 As a single mother in 1967 without family support, I had nothing to offer and I was told it would be selfish of me to keep her.
 If I really loved my daughter, they said, I’d give her a “better” life with better opportunities.
+What they didn’t tell me was that I’d be haunted by guilt and regret the rest of my life nor that there was no guarantee that adoption would provide a “better” life.

 I fought for six months but the pressure built.
-I was told that if I didn’t sign my rights away by the time she was 6 months old, she would be “too old” and “unadoptable” (there was that much of a glut of adoptable babies at that time), meaning she’d remain in foster care.
+I was told that if I didn’t sign my rights away by the time she was 6 months old, she would be “too old” and “unadoptable.”
+The Baby Boom era led to a large teenage population with hormones peeking with outdated social morailty that ostracized single motherhood and provided no readily available birth control or abortion.
+All of that combined to create a glut of babies available for adoption, known as the Baby Scoop Era.

-I fought for six months to keep my baby, but in the end, having no alternative, Isuccumbed to the mounting pressure.
-Alone, I signed at the adoption agency on Madison Avenue and walked out of there like a zombie, tears streaming down my cheeks.
-I walked to Times Square and easily found hard drugs to numb the pain.
+I fought for six months to keep my baby, but in the end, having no alternative, I succumbed to the mounting pressure.
+Alone, I signed a relinquishment of parental rights at the adoption agency on Madison Avenue and walked out of there like a zombie, tears streaming down my cheeks.
+I walked to Times Square and easily found drugs to numb the pain.

 Trauma #4: I’ve seen the needle and the Damage Done